 CHART TO MEASURE OPACITY OF GREY OR BLACK EMISSIONS

-Opacity of grey or black emissions into the atmosphere is measured using a Micro Ringelmann Chart in good condition, printed within the last 5 years, that meets the following specifications:
+Opacity is evaluated using a chart in good condition, printed within the last 5 years, that complies with the following specifications:

 For opacity No. 1: Black grid lines measuring 0.055 mm that are 0.555 mm apart with white spaces 0.5 mm by 0.5 mm.